chadday/gtown/README.md

 ## Installation

 First things first, we're going to do some setup on our computers before we can start programming in Python.
 We will be coding in Python 3 (preferably 3.6 or higher).

+ - Install Python, if not already
+ - Install `pip`
+ - Install Jupyter notebooks

 #### Check your python install